 I’m a lecturer at Dundee University.
 Transparency in research and teaching is important, so it seems like a good idea for me to list the organisations which have been nice enough to fund my more recent work (although I don’t speak for any of these organisations, and I don’t speak for my current employer):

-- I’m employed as a lecturer by Dundee University, and the Scottish Institute for Policing Research (SIPR) fund my salary.
-I’ve attended a number of SIPR conferences and events, which sometimes included coffee, lunch or drinks.
+- I’m employed as a lecturer by Dundee University.
+The Scottish Institute for Policing Research (SIPR) funded my salary for a period, although this is no longer the case.
+I’ve attended a number of SIPR and Dundee University conferences and events, which sometimes included coffee, lunch or drinks; Dundee University has also funded some research-related travel for me (for example, to conferences).

 - I have worked on projects that received funding from the Oak Foundation and from the Centre for Environmental Change and Human Resilience.
 I have also led a project funded by SIPR.